Lesbian, Gay, Bisexual, Transgender Campus Center

 - What do you see as some primary needs and concerns of LGBTQ people on campus?

-Applications are due on Friday, May 5, at 5:00pm.
+Applications accepted on a rolling basis.
 Please contact the LGBT Campus Center with any additional questions or concerns you may have.

 The LGBT Campus Center welcomes applications from individuals of all identities and backgrounds and does not discriminate in hiring practices.
 The LGBT Campus Center adheres to UW nondiscrimination policies: the UW Office for Equity and Diversity “is committed to providing equal opportunity and equal access and to complying with all applicable federal and state laws and regulations and UWS and university non-discrimination policies and procedures.”
 Students are protected under the bases of age, ancestry, color, creed, disability, ethnicity (specifically involving harassment by UW employees), marital or parental status, national origin, pregnancy, race, religion, retaliation for making a complaint of discrimination, taking part in an investigation relating to discrimination, sex, and sexual orientation.